StrikerEureka27/mssql-knowledge/Guide.md

 - BACKUP: To storage our automatized backups.
 - SYSTEM:

-SRBDB22016 this is our disaster server, so we going to to a mirroring arquitecture with SQL server tools.
+SRBDB22016 this is our disaster server, so we are going to use a mirroring arquitecture with SQL server tools.

 ### SQL server installation  and configuration